 "Make your life a masterpiece; imagine no limitations on what you can be, have or do." -Brian Tracy

-Nevertheless, since the competition to find a job in today's world is exceptionally fierce, even those with stellar qualifications have trouble finding employment in their specific field of expertise; therefore, the time to shine and rise above the rest is during the interview!
+Also, since the competition to find a job in today's world is exceptionally fierce, even those with stellar qualifications have trouble finding employment in their specific field of expertise; therefore, the time to shine and rise above the rest is during the interview!
 But what can an applicant in the UK do to avoid embarrassment and ensure success from the get-go to prevent endless anxiety-filled interviews?

 How to Reduce Stress Before an Interview

 Not stressing out and remaining chill is our number one piece of advice to put into practice before an interview.
 However, it's way easier said than done!
 Recruiters are like sharks, kind sharks but sharks nonetheless, and they sense fear better than anyone else in the interview process.
 As imperfect humans, we tend to overthink and create our anxieties that end up crippling our progress.

 Nevertheless, many steps should be applied to reduce stress and ensure success.
 For example, a brilliant first step is to complete an interview simulation before the big day with a friend acting as the recruiter or hiring a fantastic personal development on Superprof to have the process completed.

 How does this help?